divelab/DIG/dig/xgraph/XGNN/Readme.md

 Simply call "main.py" to obtain explanations after proper settings and modifications.

 After training, the generated explanations should maximize the predictions of a certain class (or other targets).
+We found that there are multiple graph patterns that can maximize the predicted probability of a target class.

 ## How to customize?

 Our XGNN is a general framework, you can customize it for your own task.

 - Define your data/graph properties as needed.
-In this repository, we show how to explain a GCN classifier trained on MUTAG dataset so each node is representing an atom.
+In this repository, we show how to explain a GCN classifier trained on the MUTAG dataset so each node is representing an atom.

 - Define your own graph rules in "gnn_explain.py".
-In our example, the check_validity function check whether the generated graph is valid.
+In our example, the check_validity function checks whether the generated graph is valid.

 - You can customize the roll_out function in "gnn_explain.py".
 For simple tasks on synthetic data, roll_out is not necessary.
 In addition, there are several ways to handle invalid generated graphs in the roll_out.
 In this example, we simply return a negative pre-defined reward.